dead-end/sop-proxy/README.md

 ![Sop-Proxy](resources/sop-proxy.png)

 # Example
 The following example illustrates the usage of the sop-proxy.
-The files are in [resources directory](https://github.com/dead-end/sop-proxy/tree/master/src/main/resources)
+The files can be found in the
+[resources directory](https://github.com/dead-end/sop-proxy/tree/master/src/main/resources)

 The proxy is provided as an executable jar file and is called with a properties